Friday, September 3, 2021

 "Yes," Billy agreed.
 "They give us a place to live and clothes to wear.
 Sometimes we get to pretend to eat food or drink pretend tea or water or milk," but someone else usually decides everything for us."

-"Sometimes they cut our hair, even if we don't want it cut," Billy pointed out.
-"I wanted to have mine cut, but what if you didn't want that to happen to you.
-Sometimes they draw on our faces or bodies with permanent marker.
+"Sometimes they cut our hair, even if we don't want it cut," Billy pointed out, because he had read a story once where a child did that to a doll.
+"I wanted to have mine cut, but what if you didn't want that to happen to you?
+Dolls can't grow new hair.
+They have to get a wig then.
+Sometimes children draw on our faces or bodies with permanent marker.
 Sometimes they throw us down outside and forget about us."

 "We can be given away or sold to someone else," Jolena agreed.
-"When that happens, maybe we never get to see our families again."
+"When that happens, maybe we never get to see our friends and families again."

 "We get an allowance here," Billy said, "but it isn't because we have a right to it, and most dolls don't get paid for what they do.
 Doesn't that mean that dolls are slaves?"

 Mariah had been listening to the two dolls talking.
-She was trying not to laugh, because Jolena and Billy were serious.
+She was trying not to laugh, because Jolena and Billy were serious, and it was a serious subject.

 "It's not the same for dolls," she explained when she could talk without laughing.
 "We aren't slaves, because we aren't human people.
 We are made to be sold.
-We are made to do whatever our human family members want us to do, and it makes us happy."
+We are made to do whatever our human family members want us to do, and it makes us happy to do what they want."

 "The Writer bought Veronika from someone else," Mariah continued.
 "Veronika told me she enjoyed her life in her first home, but she is happy with us, too.
-She stood around with a thing holding her up, so she couldn't run around.
-Human people looked at her and admired her, but she didn't mind.
+She stood around with a thing holding her up, so she couldn't run around, but she didn't mind.
+Human people looked at her and admired her.
 She sometimes hears from the other dolls she lived with back then.
 Most of them went to new homes, too.
 Sometimes they write her a letter or send her an email.
 Sometimes they read our stories and comment on them."

 "It's different for dolls," Mariah went on.
 "If we are mistreated, we don't feel pain.
 Human people suffer if they are hit or damaged."